shane-smith/LiquidPlanner-scripts/README.md

 # LiquidPlanner-Bookmarklets
 Contains a collection of JavaScript bookmarklets for LiquidPlanner.

-Free to use, free to distribute - please submit a pull request for any changes you wish to recommend.
+**License:** GNU General Public License v3.0

+Please submit a Pull Request if you'd like to suggest an improvement.